East Carolina–Marshall football rivalry

 The East Carolina–Marshall football rivalry is a college football rivalry game between two public universities, East Carolina University Pirates and the Marshall University Thundering Herd.
-The current winner is East Carolina, who won, 42–38, on September 18, 2021.
-East Carolina leads the all-time series, 11–5.
+The current winner is Marshall, who won, 31–13, on September 9, 2023.
+East Carolina leads the all-time series, 11–6.

 History

 East Carolina and Marshall have a "friendly" rivalry with one another.
 They are emotionally bonded by the tragic plane crash on November 14, 1970.
 The Thundering Herd were coming back from Greenville, North Carolina after a 17–14 loss to the Pirates when their plane crashed near Ceredo, West Virginia.

 East Carolina joined Conference USA (C-USA) in 1997 as an affiliate member for football only until the 2001 season as the school moved up to full membership.
 When three teams from the Big East Conference moved to the ACC, the Big East looked for new members for their conference and invited five schools from C-USA to join their conference.
 Then C-USA added six other teams, including Marshall from the Mid-American Conference.
 The six new teams brought C-USA to twelve teams in which the conference can split into divisions and host a Conference USA Football Championship Game.
 East Carolina and Marshall were placed in the "East" division and played annually since then.

-East Carolina and Marshall's most memorable games was the 2001 GMAC Bowl as they combined for a bowl record, 125 points, as Marshall overcame a 30-point deficit to beat East Carolina 64–61 in double overtime.
+East Carolina and Marshall's most memorable games was the 2001 GMAC Bowl as they combined for a bowl-record 125 points, as Marshall overcame a 30-point deficit to beat East Carolina 64–61 in double overtime.